Preparing for Birth: Setting the Stage

 Your own home

-A hospital offers you the greatest medical safety.
-Childbirth is routine here, and skilled doctors are within seconds' reach.
-Statistically speaking, however, birthing centers are just as safe as hospitals - more on that shortly.
+A clinic offers you the greatest security from a medical perspective.
+Births are routine here, and expert doctors can be with you within seconds.
+Statistically, however, birth centers are just as safe as hospitals – more on that shortly.

-In hospitals, modern delivery rooms are largely furnished to be homey and cater to various needs.
-Besides birthing pools, there are exercise balls and many other materials available that you can use during birth.
-Moreover, if desired, you can have an experienced midwife by your side at all times.
+In hospitals, modern delivery rooms are largely homely and designed to meet various needs.
+In addition to birthing tubs, there are exercise balls and numerous other resources available for use during birth.
+Furthermore, if you want, you can always have an experienced midwife by your side.

-To avoid being separated from your family during your stay, family rooms are often made available.
-Alternatively, you must decide for yourself whether you would better withstand the potential loneliness of a private room rather than a shared room, which you would share with other women who are about to give birth or have just given birth.
+To avoid being separated from your family during your stay, family rooms are often provided.
+Alternatively, you must decide whether you can better cope with the solitude of a single room than with a shared room that you share with other women who are shortly before or after giving birth.

-Finding the right hospital for the delivery is not that easy.
-Opinions among acquaintances and on the internet can vary widely for the same clinic.
-I would recommend taking advantage of the labor ward tours offered by different hospitals.
-These usually take place once a month or even once a week.
-Here you will be guided through the maternity unit by labor ward staff, get a glimpse of the patient rooms and the delivery rooms, and can get a rough idea of the staff.
-Ask all your questions and listen carefully to your gut feeling: Is this the place where you want to give birth to your child?
+Finding the right clinic for the delivery is not so easy.
+Opinions about the same clinic can vary widely among acquaintances and on the internet.
+I would recommend taking advantage of the delivery room tours offered by individual clinics.
+These usually take place once a month or even weekly.
+During these tours, you will be guided by delivery room staff through the maternity ward, gain an insight into the patient rooms as well as the delivery rooms, and get a vague idea of the staff.
+Ask all your questions and trust your instincts: Is this the place you want to bring your child into the world?
 Do you feel safe?
-Well cared for?
-Factors that can influence the decision include:
+Well taken care of?
+Factors that may influence the decision include:

 -